ballerfuturistic/sfmnauts/general/portception.md

 * Rigging may or may not be included, if it is, it's usually the original unmodified bones and weighting
 * Original textures and material names are usually maintained
 * Still subject to any errors caused by the import tools, many users won't fix them before uploading
 * Usually safe from any additional damage caused by user error, due to very little modification from the base imports

 **Second Life:**

-_Do not ever use anything from Second Life, under any circumstance_

-_Guaranteed garbage quality and an insane community obsessed with copyright_
+_Do not ever use anything from Second Life, under any circumstances_ _Guaranteed garbage quality and an insane community obsessed with copyright_